rizamansuri/Day_17_Simple-Quiz-Game/README.md

 It is a simple true-false quiz game built using Python.

-You can change or add questions in data.py file.
+You can add or modify questions in data.py file.

 ## Installation